core-wg/comi/draft-ietf-core-comi.md

 # Example syntax {#example-syntax}

 CBOR is used to encode CORECONF request and response payloads.
-The CBOR syntax of the YANG payloads is specified in {{RFC7049}}.
-The payload examples are notated in Diagnostic notation (defined in section 6 of {{RFC7049}}) that can be automatically converted to CBOR.
+The CBOR syntax of the YANG payloads is specified in {{I-D.ietf-core-yang-cbor}}, based on {{RFC8949}}.
+The payload examples are
+notated in Diagnostic notation (defined in {{Section 8 of RFC8949}}) that can be automatically converted to CBOR.

-SIDs in URIs are represented as a base64 number, SIDs in the payload are represented as decimal numbers.
+SIDs in URIs are represented as a base64 number, SIDs in the payload are shown as decimal numbers.

 # CoAP Interface {#coap-interface}

-This note specifies a Management Interface.
+This document specifies a Management Interface.
 CoAP endpoints that implement the CORECONF management protocol, support at least one discoverable management resource of resource type (rt): core.c.ds.
 The path of the discoverable management resource is left to implementers to